-However, if you are a beginner, I don't reall recommend you doing them.
+However, if you are a beginner, I don't really recommend you doing them.
 Better to focus on doing a proper technique and feeling how your muscle is being contracted along the set.

 Blood Flow Restriction

 This being said, I created a training routine focused on metabolic stress for you to get an idea on how you could start your next gym routine.

-You simply have to go to the button below, click and you have it!!
+Go to the button below, click and you have it!!

 Can it get any easier?
 I really don't think so...